Apologies over cultural appropriation debate ‘insufficient’: Indigenous scholar

 “The apologies and the resignations deserve acknowledgment but they’re profoundly insufficient given what’s happened,” Mr. Mills told The Globe and Mail.
 “They’re so quick and short, they’re not the consequence of understanding having been achieved.
 That’s going to be a bigger project.”

-Mr. Mills, who is a lawyer, a Vanier Canada Scholar and Pierre Elliott Trudeau Foundation Scholar, came to the Walrus event, he told the audience, with a mandate from two elders he had consulted: Harry Bone, a member of Keeseekoowenin Ojibway Nation; and Anishinaabe elder Dave Courchene, who founded the Turtle Lodge in Saskatchewan.
+Mr. Mills, who is a lawyer, a Vanier Canada Scholar and Pierre Elliott Trudeau Foundation Scholar, came to the Walrus event, he told the audience, with a mandate from two elders he had consulted: Harry Bone, a member of Keeseekoowenin Ojibway Nation; and Anishinaabe elder Dave Courchene, who founded the Turtle Lodge in Manitoba.

 “To invite Jonathan Kay, Steve Ladurantaye, Anne Marie Owens, Andrew Coyne, Elizabeth Renzetti – and anybody else who argues in favour of opening cultural appropriation to debate – to sit with the elders at Turtle Lodge at some point this summer at a date that will work with most of us. ...
 And if you come to our house, we will treat you with respect.”

-Note: Editor's Note: An earlier version of this story incorrectly said Turtle Lodge is in Saskatchewan.
-In fact, it is in Manitoba.
-This version has been corrected.Report Typo/Error